SamFratantonio/IT1025Fall2020FullTerm/Lab6A/readme.md

     Relative Path (From desktop): photos\photo.png

 * Explain the purpose and use of file compression.
+    * It's used to make files smaller, it has multiple different uses.
+Sometimes the files are compressed to be downloaded/uploaded faster or sometimes it's compressed "permanently" like in a JPG format.
+It's used to save memory.

 # Conclusion
 In this lab I learned about codes of ethics and how they are used in business/organizations in general, as well as intellectual property laws.